-The electrical current in Bermuda is 110 V, 60 Hz AC; i.e. same as the US and Canada.
+The electrical current in Bermuda is 110 V, 60 Hz AC.
 Flat, two-pronged plugs are in use.
 All US and Canadian appliances will work on the island, without voltage converters or adapters.

 If you’re staying in private accommodation, call 955 to report a power outage.

 Power surges are also common in Bermuda.
 It’s advisable to bring a surge protector to protect your valuable electrical devices from voltage spikes.
 It’s also a good idea to unplug items when not in use.